hmedrano81/MyHomeLab-k8s/02-METALLB/README.md

   ```
   ![alt text](images/image-03.png)

-- Search for all the charts in this repository installed.
-You should fine one called **metallb/metallb**
+- Search for all the charts for the installed repository.
+You should find one called **metallb/metallb**

   ```sh
   helm search repo metallb